-5. Your submission

-Name of person or organisation making the submission:

-Contact person:

-Telephone:

-Email:

-Information about you

-Are you responding as alan (please tick all that apply)

-Education provider

-Peak professional organisation

-Health consumer

-Community member

-Employer

-Government eg Health Department

-Government agency

-Health Workforce Australia

-TEQSA

-ASQA/State based VET sector regulatory authority

-Individual practitioner

-Other

--please specify

-What experience have you had with the accreditation council? (please tick all that apply)

-Education Providers -

-The Council has undertaken an accreditation assessment of one or more of our education programs since the introduction of the National Scheme

-The Council undertook an accreditation assessment of one or more of our education programs before the introduction of the National Scheme

-We are currently planning for, or undergoing, an accreditation assessment on one or more of our education programs
+5. Your submission Name of person or organisation making the submission: The Pharmacy Guild of Australia Contact person: Natalie Smith, National Manager, Accreditation and Standards, QAS Division.
+Telephone: Email: Information about you Are you responding as a/an (please tick all that apply) Education provider Peak professional organisation Health consumer Community member Employer Government eg Health Department Government agency Health Workforce Australia TEQSA ASQA/State based VET sector regulatory authority Individual practitioner Other -please specify APC Accredited Accreditor of Continuing Professional Development What experience have you had with the accreditation council? (please tick all that apply) Education Providers -The Council has undertaken an accreditation assessment of one or more of our education programs since the introduction of the National Scheme The Council undertook an accreditation assessment of one or more of our education programs before the introduction of the National Scheme We are currently planning for, or undergoing, an accreditation assessment on one or more of our education programs previously